What is Esports Law? What is an Esports Lawyer?

-Esports and Video Game Attorneys represent Professional Gamers, Streamers, Coaches and Casters
+Esports and Video Game Attorneys represent Professional Gamers, Streamers, Creators, Coaches, and Casters

 In the same way that there is no easy way to define what “sports law” or “music law” entails, the definition of “esports law” had yet to be clearly articulated.
 While, there are many parallels to the experience that an attorney who assists entertainers, athletes, and other talent may possess; nonetheless, there are still many unique aspects of esports law that involve novel matters mainly applicable to competitive gaming professionals.
-These individuals may include a professional gamer or coach as well as a streamer or content creator.
-They might also include a professional esports team or organization as well as any third-party who works with any of these parties.
-For instance, this could include a merchandise, gaming peripheral or hardware company that works in the space, such as a mouse or keyboard brand.
+These individuals may assist and work with a variety of talent including a professional gamer or coach as well as a streamer or content creator.
+These attorneys might also work with a professional esports team or organization as well as any third-party who works with any of these parties such as tournament and league operators.
+Additionally, esports attorneys could also work with a merchandise, gaming peripheral or hardware company that works in the space, such as a mouse or keyboard brand.
 A potential client might also be a live esports event production entity; or, even a streaming or broadcast company.
 These are entities that actually televise, stream or otherwise license existing esports content.

-Esports Lawyers handle Contract law matters including negotiation and drafting of agreements.
+Esports Lawyers handle Esports Contracts and Esports Visa matters including negotiation and drafting of agreements.